nasa-raspberry-si/evaluation/docs/demo_test_cases.md

 		TASK_SCOOP
 		```

-	**Fault:** A fault (ARM_GOAL_ERROR) is injected randomly while performing the mission through `axclient`.
+	**Fault:** A fault (ARM_GOAL_ERROR) is injected randomly while performing the mission through the `axclient` utility.

 	**Expected Behavior:** Mission should not succeed.
+The arm could not continue with the rest of the actions when a fault was received by the testbed.
 In other words, the mission should not be able to maintain the intent.
-	Observed Behavior: The arm could not continue with the rest of the actions when a fault was received by the testbed.

 3. **Challenge Stage C.A**

-	**Description:** Fault, Autonomy, Planner Knows All Fixes for possible Faults
+	**Description:** Fault, Autonomy, Planner Knows All Fixes for the Faults.

 	**Mission Specification:**